Marco-Scherzer/Desktop-OAuth-SendFolder/README.md

 MGWebApis.GMail.GMAIL_COMPOSE, MGWebApis.GMail.GMAIL_MODIFY, MGWebApis.GMail.GMAIL_LABELS
 ```

+### Legal Notice
+The constant names listed above refer to publicly documented **Google Web APIs and their services**.
+They are the property of Google LLC and are used here solely for technical integration and programming purposes.
+The use of these constants is subject to the [Google API Terms of Service](https://developers.google.com/terms).

 ## Central class MSimpleOAuthHelper (Implements the whole OAuth flow)
 ### Takes the `.p12` keystore with the clientSecret and the scope constants and performs the OAuth.